-The proposed site is comprised of street townhouse blocks, back-to-back townhouse blocks, rear access townhouse blocks, Trafalgar Road Urban Core residential blocks, three future development blocks, two urban square blocks, two walkway blocks, two road widening blocks, one storm water management facility block, one secondary school block, one natural heritage system block and new internal roads.
+The proposed site is comprised of street townhouse blocks, rear access townhouse blocks, Trafalgar Road Urban Core residential blocks, two (2) urban square blocks, four public accessible walkway blocks, two (2) road widening blocks, one (1) servicing block, one (1) stormwater management facility block, one (1) secondary school block, one (1) natural heritage system block and new internal roads.

 A Key Plan is attached as Figure 1.
-Figure 2 shows the proposed Phase 2 residential development.
-Figure 3 shows the Overall Concept Plan for the proposed Trafalgar Road Urban Core residential blocks, Block 76 to Block 82, including the proposed high-rise buildings and two townhouse blocks.
+Figure 2 shows the Draft Plan of the proposed Phase 2 residential development.
+Figure 3 shows the Concept Plan of the proposed Trafalgar Road Urban Core residential blocks, Block 75 to Block 81, with multiple mid-rise/high-rise buildings and two townhouse blocks included in the Phase 2 development.